msievers/mighty_struct/README.md

 Method accessors for object properties can either be implemented via `method_missing` or by defining (singleton) methods.
 The benefit of real methods is, that if you are using a debugger (e.g. `pry`), you can use tab completion to discover methods defined on a object.
 This does not work for `method_missing` based accessors.

-With real method accessors in place, playing with an `mighty_struct` within `pry` just feels like working within a shell.
+With real method accessors in place, playing with a `mighty_struct` within `pry` just feels like working within a shell.

 ## Development